etlegacy/etlegacy-docs/hudeditor.rst

 * Customization panel on the left
 * Components selection panel on the bottom

-Components can be toogle visible / invisble, which allow there usage or not.
+Components can be toogle visible / invisble, which allow their usage or not.
 An invisible component is not rendered at all and the related functionnality aren't called.

 HUD view window
 """"""""""""""""""""""